webgpu/webgpufundamentals/webgpu/lessons/webgpu-fundamentals.md

    // 12,12
    ```

-   Note: In this example, the reason there is no `13,13` is the same reason that
-   `array.slice(10, 13)` returns elements 10, 11, 12.

    So, let's change our vertex shader so it outputs 2 values per iteration.
 We could do that in
    many ways.
 Here's one.